 The Company, in the normal course of business, enters into transactions with other entities that fall within the definition of a related party contained in International Accounting Standard 24.
 These transactions are carried out at terms agreed with the related parties.
-Significant related party transaction are as follows;

-(Expressed in thousands of Saudi Arabian Riyal, unless otherwise stated)
+(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)